kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Another caveat: As I took my notes while developing my ideas, I recorded all detours as well and didn't hesitate to document my stupidity.
 It is a question if all of these dumb attempts should have been cleared later.
 But even if you pursue the wrong way, you do learn a lot nevertheless.

 Contemplating about it, I decided to leave all that in place.
+It makes you look much smarter if you present a solution in a way that nobody can understand how you ever could reach it.
+This attitude is well known.
+But if you want to learn how to get to a solution, you have to study how this can be done from scratch.

 More complex cases <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------